colinbate/svelte-ts-tailwind-template/README.md

 # Svelte + TS + Tailwind 2.0 app

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/colinbate/svelte-ts-tailwind-template and is based on the official Svelte template with TypeScript pre-enabled and Tailwind CSS configured.
+Now using the JIT Tailwind CSS compiler.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):